Prismatic World Tour: Broadcasts and recordings

 Perry's pre-recorded "Birthday" performance at the Newcastle Metro Radio Arena show was aired live during the 2014 Billboard Music Awards ceremony on May 18, 2014.
 On May 25, 2014 Perry headlined BBC Radio 1's Big Weekend, which was streamed live on the Radio 1 website.
 It was also broadcast live on BBC Three, BBC HD and BBC Radio 1.
 Highlights of the event were also broadcast on BBC Three and BBC HD during the week following the Big Weekend.
 A recorded live performance of "Legends Never Die" with Ferras at the Staples Center was uploaded to Ferras's official YouTube channel on October 11, 2014.
 Perry's performance during Rock In Rio on September 27, 2015, was broadcast live in Brazil on Multishow, Globo.com, and Gshow, and internationally was streamed live online on LiveXLive.com, AOL.com and AOL app.

 It was announced that the final Sydney shows on December 12 and 13, 2014, would be filmed for a concert movie.
 Almost a year later, on November 23, 2015, it was broadcast on Network Seven.
 On March 28, 2015, Epix aired a two-hour concert special of the tour, as part of their "Free Preview Weekend".
 A short video interlude for "Peacock" was broadcast before Perry performed "Teenage Dream".
-During the exclusive Q&A with Epix, Perry confirmed that she will be making a DVD of the tour.
+During the exclusive Q&A with Epix, Perry confirmed that she would make a DVD of the tour.
 She also revealed that she would change a couple of things for the DVD.
 Netflix added the tour's concert movie to its streaming service on June 26, 2015.
 The tour's concert movie was released on DVD, Blu-ray and Digital Download on October 30, 2015.
 All formats also include 30 minutes of exclusive extras.